Officials: Ending 24-hour operations at Dubuque grocery stores will benefit customers, employees

-A regional grocery chain with three stores in Dubuque will cease being open 24 hours per day, reflecting a trend seen in multiple retailers across the nation.
+A regional grocery chain with three stores in Dubuque will soon cease being open 24 hours per day, reflecting a trend seen at multiple retailers across the nation.

-Officials from Hy-Vee this week confirmed that its trio of Dubuque stores will, beginning Monday, Feb.
+Officials from Hy-Vee this week confirmed that the chain’s trio of Dubuque stores will, beginning Monday, Feb.
 10, be open from 5 a.m. to midnight each day.
-All had previously operated 24 hours per day and seven days per week, only closing briefly on a handful of holidays throughout the year.
+All previously operated 24 hours per day and seven days per week, only closing briefly on a handful of holidays throughout the year.

 Hy-Vee Director of Public Relations Christina Gayman said the change in Dubuque reflects a broader transition for Hy-Vee, which operates nearly 250 stores in eight Midwestern states.